Service Dog FAQs

 Personal Preference: You must like the dog breed for you to become a successful team.
 If you don’t like your service dog’s breed, it will come through in your interactions, and it will affect your relationship.

 Size/Height/Weight: Your dog must have the right size for the tasks as well as your living circumstances.
 These may be mutually exclusive, and then it gets tricky.
 For example, if you need a large dog for mobility reasons but live in a smaller apartment for the same reason.
+It narrows your options when selecting a good service dog breed.

 Color: People are afraid of black dogs.
 Even black Labradors scare people.
-If you want your dog to help make new friends, a black dog can be a problem no matter how sweet he is.
+If you want your dog to help make new friends, a black dog can be a problem no matter how sweet it is.

 Hair/Fur: Dogs with thick coats that shed a lot are more work to groom and will leave their fur all over your home.
 You must be okay with and be able to deal with it if you choose such a dog.
 Allergies from dog fur can also be an issue.
+Grooming needs are an important consideration when picking a good service dog breed.

 Health: Getting a healthy dog goes back to genetics.
 However, some breeds are prone to certain conditions even if DNA tests show no risk factors.
 Health impacts the dog’s working life and potential care needs in older age.
 It is essential to understand all possible ramifications.